aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/signatureline/_index.md

 ### getInstructions() {#getInstructions--}

-Gets and sets the text shown to user at signing time.
+Gets or sets the text shown to user at signing time.

 ```javascript
 getInstructions() : string;